qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog32/index.rst

 |image1|

 The greatest QGIS release ever!
 QGIS 3.2 brings a massive list of new changes - the highlights of which we will try to cover here.
-As always can we remind you that QGIS is an open source project and if you are able to, consider supporting our work through :ref:`donations <QGIS-donations>`, :ref:`sustaining memberships <QGIS_sustaining_memberships>` or contributions to the code documentation, web site and so on.
+As always can we remind you that QGIS is an open source project and if you are able to, consider supporting our work through `donations <https://donate.qgis.org>`__, :ref:`sustaining memberships <QGIS_sustaining_memberships>` or contributions to the code documentation, web site and so on.

 **Thanks**